-Where to relay sea star data (of great value in understanding the survival, range, extent and potentially, contributing factors of Sea Star Wasting Disease): University of California Santa Cruz AT THIS LINK or email email@example.com (with species, depth, time, location, photo, and ideally GPS coordinates).
+Where to relay sea star data (of great value in understanding the survival, range, extent and potentially, contributing factors of Sea Star Wasting Disease): University of California Santa Cruz at this link or what I find much easier is to email firstname.lastname@example.org (with species, depth, time, location, photo, and ideally GPS coordinates).

 Sea Star Wasting Disease (SSWD) – summary of current state of knowledge

 Since 2013, more than twenty species of sea star have been impacted by SSWD from Mexico to Alaska.
 There is local variation in intensity of the disease and which species are impacted.
 It is one of the largest wildlife die-off events in recorded history.
 Currently (2020), some species of sea star appear to be recovering while others remain heavily impacted (e.g. Sunflower Stars, Pycnopodia helianthoides).

 Initial research suggested that Sea Star Wasting Syndrome was caused by a virus.
 The virus is reported to have been in the environment since 1942 (found in preserved sea stars) but that environmental stressors allow it to be more virulent.

 However, subsequent work by Hewson et al found that the situation is much more complex and that the identified virus appears to cause SSWD only in Sunflower Stars.
 From Dr. Ian’s Hewson’s blog “A non-infectious etiology for Sea Star Wasting Disease” of January 6, 2021, the following: